Fresh and Frozen Packaged Food Products Policy

 • Beverages

-• Raw juices must be treated through either pasteurization or a high-pressure process
+• Raw juices must be pasteurized or treated using a high-pressure process

 • Pet food